neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

-# Using VSCode with SLURM-Managed jobs on the SWC HPC cluster
+# Using VSCode with SLURM-managed jobs on the SWC HPC cluster

 This guide explains how to set up and use VSCode within a SLURM-managed job on the SWC HPC cluster, offering a solution for users who require fast access to shared storage or substantial computational resources.